Ascension Episcopal School Parent Teacher Organization (PTO)

-The mission of AESOP is to support the school through our events and programs.
+The mission of PTO is to support the school through our events and programs.
 We focus on building the community and fundraising for improvements to the school.
-We meet on the first Saturday of the month.
-Come and join us!

 The AES parent community makes AES a special school.
 The energy and enthusiasm of the parents define us and creates a welcome and warm environment.
 A true community exists when both freedom and security exist for our children to flourish.

 Volunteering is a great way to meet people, make friends, and help your children's school be an even better place.